Density-matrix functional theory of the attractive Hubbard model: Statistical analogy of pairing correlations: Statistical analogy

 Notice that the approximations to $W$ proposed in \cref{eq:11} for the attractive Hubbard model and in Ref.~\cite{Muller_jul2018} for the repulsive case fulfill this exact relation in their common domain of validity, i.e., for $N_{\up}=N_{\dw}=N_a/2$.
 The \cref{eq:16,eq:17} can also be used to share and contrast any developments in the treatment of attractive and repulsive correlations in the Hubbard model within \gls{ldft}.
 One may furthermore note that the mapping between the kets $\ket{\Psi}$ and $\ket{\Psi^h}$ can be extended, using the same electron-hole transformation, to a mapping between the mixed states $\hat{\rho}$ and $\hat{\rho}^h$ which can be constructed by incoherently superposing them.
 This implies that the relations \labelcref{eq:12,eq:13,eq:15} between $\gamma_{ij\sigma}$ and $\gamma_{ij\sigma}^h$ or between $D$ and $D^h$ also hold when the averages are performed using the corresponding $\hat{\rho}$ and $\hat{\rho}^h$.
 Therefore, the relations \labelcref{eq:16,eq:17} between the attractive- and repulsive-interaction functionals also apply to the more general set of ensemble-representable density matrices $\gamma_{ij\sigma}$.

 The ground-state energy $E_0$ and occupation-number distribution $\bm{\eta}^0$ is obtained by minimizing the corresponding energy functional

 under the constraint $N_{\sigma} = \sum_{\bm{k}} \eta_{\ksig}$ on the number of spin-$\sigma$ fermions.
 Let us recall that any \gls{ife} approximation of the form $W[\bm{\eta}] = W(S[\bm{\eta}])$ (i.e., one in which $W$ depends on $\bm{\eta}$ through $S$) leads to ground-state occupation numbers $\eta_{\ksig}^0$ which follow a Fermi-Dirac function with an effective temperature $T_{\eff} = -\partial W/\partial S$ that depends only on $U$ and $N_{\sigma}$~\cite{Muller_jul2018}.
-The applications discussed in the following section show that the thus obtained Fermi-Dirac distributions are quite close to the exact occupation numbers in the ground state of the attractive Hubbard model.
-Consequently, the linear \gls{ife}-approximation~\eqref{eq:11} is expected to accurately reproduce the most important ground-state observables in the complete range of interactions from weak to strong correlations.
+The applications discussed in the following section show that the thus obtained Fermi-Dirac distributions are in most cases quite close to the exact ground-state occupation numbers of the attractive Hubbard model.
+Consequently, the linear \gls{ife}-approximation~\eqref{eq:11} is expected to yield a sound description of the most important ground-state observables in the complete range of interactions from weak to strong correlations.